Devil Doll (film): Plot

 Marianne falls into a semi-coma that the doctors cannot alleviate.
 In one lucid moment, she tells Mark that "He keeps calling me" and "Make him stop".
 Mark realizes her state is the result of being hypnotized by Vorelli, and begins an investigation into Vorelli's past.
 Through a colleague, Mark discovers that Vorelli was a medical doctor who dabbled in Eastern magic and was disbarred.
 The colleague guides Mark to a former assistant of Vorelli's who lives in Berlin, named Mercedes.
 She tells Mark that another assistant, Hugo, worked for Vorelli in 1947, and was hypnotized into a state where he could not feel pain as part of their act.
 Mercedes would catch the two in strange conferences.
 One night, Vorelli stabbed Hugo on stage, and this time Hugo reacted with pain.
 Hugo was comatose for three months, during which Vorelli transferred Hugo's soul into the dummy, resulting in his death.
 The death was ruled an accident, and no one believed Mercedes's story, despite a theatre worker testifying he saw the dummy move immediately after Hugo screamed in pain.

 Mark suspects Vorelli deliberately hypnotized Hugo to die from the knife wound, but his concerns over Vorelli are greatly assuaged when he hears that Marianne has awoken from her comatose state.

 Vorelli's current assistant and lover, Magda, is outraged at his rape of Marianne and threatens to go to the police.
 Vorelli taunts Hugo into murdering Magda with a knife when Vorelli is visiting with stage crew elsewhere.
-Vorelli then hires a new, younger assistant whom he also puts under his hypnotic control.
+Vorelli then hires a new, younger assistant named Grace whom he also puts under his hypnotic control.

 Vorelli visits Marianne in her home and hypnotizes her into agreeing to marry him.
 Vorelli confides to Hugo that he plans to marry Marianne in Spain and transfer her spirit into another doll before letting her body die and inheriting her wealth.
 He opens Hugo's cage, intending to discipline him due to his recent rebellions.
 Instead, Hugo smashes the face of the doll intended for Marianne, and attacks Vorelli.
 The two struggle, their two souls interacting, until Vorelli finally locks Hugo back in his cage.
 Mark enters the room.
 Vorelli speaks in Hugo's voice and tells Mark that Hugo has now transferred his soul into Vorelli's body and vice versa and that Marianne's hypnotized state is broken.
-From Hugo's former puppet body, Vorelli begs for help from Mark, whose response is not shown.
+From Hugo's former puppet body, Vorelli begs for help from Mark.